martinthomson/train-protocol/draft-thomson-train-protocol.md

 not be necessary to define additional signaling.

-A sender can use any acknowledgment mechanism provided by the QUIC version in use to learn whether datagrams containing TRAIN packets were received.
-This might inform whether to send additional TRAIN packets in the event that a datagram is lost.
+A sender can use any acknowledgment mechanism provided by the QUIC version in use to learn whether datagrams containing TRAIN packets were likely received.
+This might help inform whether to send additional TRAIN packets in the event that a datagram is lost.
+However, rather than relying on transport signals, an application might be better able to indicate what has been received and processed.

 TRAIN packets could be stripped from datagrams in the network, which cannot be reliably detected.
 This could result in a sender falsely believing that no